circuits/circuits/docs/source/guides/simple_server.rst

 4. Register a ``TCPServer`` Component and configure it.
 5. Create Event Handlers for:

-   - Dealgin with new connecting clients.
+   - Dealiig with new connecting clients.
-   - Dealing with clients whom have disconnected
+   - Dealing with clients whom have disconnected.
-   - Dealing with messages from connected clients
+   - Dealing with messages from connected clients.

 Step 3 - Running the Server